 For schools with gardens, we can lead a native pollinator safari where students hunt for native bees, wasps and other insects which also pollinate many plants and crops.

-Schools with a budget for programs are asked to pay $200.00 per visit.
+Schools with a budget for programs are asked to pay $200.00 per 1 hour visit and $80 for each extra hour.
 An extra $75 is required for travel over 10 miles.